jacentino/SqlFun/README.md

                  where blogId = @id"

  Since the call of `sql` returns some function, it can be composed with another function, possibly performing result transformations.
  Let extend the blog type with a `posts: Post list` property.
-In this case, we can combine two results using blog id as a key:
+In this case, two results can be combined using a blog id as a key:

         let getBlogWithPosts: int -> DataContext -> Blog =
             sql "select id, name, title, description, owner, createdAt, modifiedAt, modifiedBy